AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/issues-slave-reads-replication-synchronization-mariadb-10-6.md

 1 row in set (0.001 sec)
 ```

-[Raise a support ticket](/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html?lang=en#submit-ticket) if this is not the case.
+[Raise a support ticket](/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html?lang=en#submit-ticket) if the value is not showing as *conservative*.

-Update .magento.env.yaml to:
+2. Update `.magento.env.yaml` database configurations to:

 ```yaml
 DATABASE_CONFIGURATION: